Nathan-Mullenax/cryptomaton/README.md

 Input consists of a series of non-negative integers terminated by -1.

 These numbers are places on a queue.
 At every step, a value is removed from the front of the queue.
-The value is then split into bitfield that select both the target machine and three microinstructions.
+The value is then split into bitfields that select both the target machine and three microinstructions.

 The least significant 8 bit specify which machine is targeted for modification.